 The aim of this article is not to cover every aspect of HIPAA compliance, or to discuss insurance and managed care reimbursement (I do not work with insurance panels, my therapy clients are fee for service, thus I am not an expert on managed care).
 Nor will I attempt to explore the fine points of a particular clinical modality and how effective virtual counseling is within that modality.

 Rather, I want to touch on important questions that most often come up in my coaching sessions with respect to telehealth provision.
-I share the following information as a therapist who has provided effective tele therapy over the last 10 years, who has a certification in telemental health, who has discussed at length telehealth with CAMFT attorneys, (The California Association of Marriage and Family Therapy), and as a business coach to therapists, who has done extensive research on this modality.
+I share the following information as a therapist who has provided effective tele therapy over the last 10 years, who has a certification in telemental health, who has discussed at length telehealth with CAMFT attorneys, (The California Association of Marriage and Family Therapy), and as a business coach to therapists, and one who has done extensive research on this modality.

 My sincere hope is that the following information will be of support for those of you who are currently providing teletherapy, or are considering stepping in to telehealth sessions.
 Please understand that this article does not act as legal advise, nor does it replace legal consultation.